How to Feel Fulfilled

 Fulfilment is fluid and evolving.
 What you found fulfilling at twenty-one is unlikely to be fulfilling at forty-five.
 You may have been driven to find the perfect creative opportunities in lieu of financial stability, but now more money would lead to honouring values such as fun, adventure and peace of mind.
 Even though fulfilment changes over time, it is always possible for you to live a fulfilling life today, right where you are, even as you are making plans to transform and evolve.

 Honouring who we are can mean making tough choices.
 However, I believe that fulfilment is worth the challenge.
 I know that people want to say they went after their dreams and they fulfilled their purpose in their own unique way.
 To quote the brilliant Brené Brown: “However afraid we are of change, the question that we must ultimately answer is this: what’s the greater risk?
 Letting go of what people think or letting go of how I feel, what I believe, and who I am?”

-Bea Grist is a professional and personal Co-Active Coach.
-She trained with CTI (Coaches Training Institute) in their Co-Active model and offers one-to-one coaching to support you in bringing more clarity to your life.
-Prior to becoming a coach, Bea marketed London’s theatre and arts scene for twelve years working with companies including the Almeida Theatre, National Theatre, Ambassadors Theatre Group, British Museum and Wellcome Collection.
-She is passionate about supporting performers in their quest to lead more effective, more successful and more fulfilling lives.
+Bea Grist is Spotlight's Mental Health and Wellbeing Manager and a Life and Wellness Coach.
+She trained with CTI (Co-active Training Institute) and offers one-to-one coaching to support you in bringing more clarity to your life.
+Prior to becoming a coach, Bea marketed Nottingham’s and then London’s theatre and arts scenes for thirteen years, working with such companies as New Perspectives, Nottingham Playhouse, Almeida Theatre, National Theatre, and Ambassadors Theatre Group.
+She is passionate about supporting and empowering performers to thrive.